arnodelorme/wp15/usecase-2.3/README.md

 ## Output data

-The output data consists of single-subject data that might be considered personal, and group-averaged aggregated data.
+The output data that is to be shared consists of folders and files that represent group-level aggregated data.
+Many more individual-subject files are generated but these should not be shared with the researcher.

+The `whitelist.txt` file contains a complete list of the output data that is to be shared.

 ```console
 mkdir output